 - Application volume: Processing slows during peak travel seasons (summer, holidays)

-- Background check complexity: More extensive travel history or name variations can extend processing
+- Background check complexity: Extensive travel history or name variations can extend review

-- Interview scheduling: Enrollment centers in major cities often have 3-6 month wait times
+- Interview scheduling: Enrollment centers at major airports tend to have the longest lead times

 How to speed up your renewal: